The Everlasting Covenants

 The "end of the heavens" is most likely an allusion to the horizon where the sky meets the earth, so the implication is that Israelites (Jews) would be gathered from all over the earth, not just Babylon.
 This promise had not been fulfilled by the time of Paul and it properly belongs to the modern age when Jews began to make aliyah ("going up") to Israel beginning in the 1800s until culminated in the reestablishment of the nation of Israel in 1948.
 The promise also hints at an eschatological aliyah when the people of God are gathered from the ends of the earth to the ends of heaven (Mark 13:27).

 Third, the Moab covenant spoke of a heart change that hints at the New Covenant.

-"Moreover the LORD your God will circumcise your heart and the heart of your descendants, to love the LORD your God with all your heart and with all your soul, so that you may live."
-(Deut 30:6)
+"Then ADONAI your God will circumcise your hearts and the hearts of your children, so that you will love ADONAI your God with all your heart and all your being, and thus you will live."
+(Deut 30:6 CJB)

 Even though the Lord insisted that his expectations were doable (Deut 30:11), he knew that future generations of Israelites would not have the zeal of the people receiving this covenant in Moab (Deut 31:29).

 Fourth, the Moab covenant hinted at salvation by faith through a resurrected Messiah in Deut 30:11-14.
 Paul, in fact, quotes this section in Romans 10:4-7 to make this very point.
 The Moab covenant is the covenant and Torah that God directed Joshua to obey (Josh 1:7).
 The Moab covenant is Messianic because it was here that Moses prophesied that the God of Israel would raise up a prophet like him (Deut 18:15, 18).